IBM/dbb/Pipeline/CreateUCDComponentVersion/README.md

 ## Summary

 An important step in the pipeline is to generate a deployable package.
 This sample Groovy script:
 - Extracts information about the build outputs from the Dependency Based Build (DBB) `BuildReport.json`.
-The script is able to take a single DBB Build report or multiple Build reports to build a cumulative package across multiple incremental builds.
+The script is able to take a single DBB build report or multiple build reports to build a cumulative package across multiple incremental builds.
 - Generates the UrbanCode Deploy (UCD) shiplist `shiplist.xml` file.
 - Invokes the `buztool.sh` with the appropriate configuration to store the binary package in the artifact repository and to register a new UCD component version.